 Is a flat fee safer than an hourly fee?
 Not automatically.
 A flat fee can be easier to budget, but hourly or phased pricing can also be appropriate when the rate, expected range, scope, approval points, and extra-charge triggers are written clearly.

 What is the biggest fee red flag for a museum donation appraisal?
-The clearest red flag is any fee tied to the value conclusion, claimed deduction, museum acceptance, tax savings, or filing result.
+The clearest red flag is any fee tied to value, claimed deduction, museum acceptance, tax savings, or filing result.
 A verbal-only quote is also risky because it leaves no scope record.

 What should I read after comparing museum donation appraisal fees?
 Review the museum donation pre-hire checklist, the independence red-flags guide, FAIR donation appraisal requirements, and qualified-appraisal guidance so pricing is evaluated with standards, scope, and conflicts in view.